Orin-Labs/www/public/memo.md

 Not only is this a personal problem, but I’m also uniquely suited to solve it.
 I was in high school five years ago - I experienced the changes that COVID brought to student-life first hand.
 Yet I’ve also been in startups for years.
 I’ve built products and teams 0 to 1, helped scale companies to millions in revenue, and have failed plenty.

-Building this is very hard.
+**Building this is very hard**.
 Existing models are fantastic, but they are only the building blocks of the product we’re making.
 Designing a system that can take responsibility for a student's learning for years is no small feat.
 But with the right team, it’s doable.

 **I’ve been pulling together some of my most talented friends from companies like Clever, Khan Academy, Chan-Zuckerberg Initiative, Palantir, and more.** I’ve been talking to dozens of families and collected hundreds of dollars in payments for fragmented demo versions of the product.